David-Koshkadze/David-Koshkadze/README.md

 ### Hi there 👋

+I am David

-I am David, Full-Stack Web Developer specialized in JavaScript ecosystem.
+Full-Stack Web Developer specialized in JavaScript and Ruby ecosystem.

+Writing Go on side projects.

-I am mainly self taught developer and I've been learning programming for 5 years.
+Learning programming for 5 years.

+Bachelor of Computer Science

 I have 2 years of commercial working experience and worked on diverse projects including:

 - E-commerce Website, Web3 Platforms, Personal websites for clients and etc.

-I’m currently working on a Startup and side projects.
+I’m currently working in Healthcare industry as a back-end developer using Ruby on Rails

-🔭 Looking for job opportunity.
+🔭 Also looking for a job opportunity.

 ## Tech Stack
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" width="50"/> <img